Sachin-dev-hub/WebApp/README.md

-now we have added ANT version in the job forth for the war file tomcat crdentials selected as a default in the user config file the role <role rolename="manager-script"/> was not added, so added it
+now we have added ANT version in the job forth for the war file tomcat crdentials selected as a default in the user config file the role <role rolename="manager-script"/> was not added, so added it while entering the "manager-script" t was missed while entering it